MangoTheCat/catspy/README.md

 # forcats

-Tools for working with categorical data
+Python tools for working with categorical data